Cotswold Holiday July 2009 - page 1

 |

-Now here's the wonderful Crown and Trumpet Inn and it was our nearest
+Now here's the wonderful Crown and Trumpet Inn, our nearest pub in

-pub in Broadway, handily just a few minutes walk from our Cotswold
+Broadway, handily just a few minutes walk from the Cotswold holiday

-holiday cottage.
-The food and service was impeccable, we couldn't
+cottage.
+The food and service was impeccable, we couldn't fault

 Unfortunately we tried the nearby Swan on another